-J.1 As anticipated by Code Article 5.3.2., this Annex sets out the procedure to be followed by WADA in considering requests made by Anti- Doping Organizations for permission to conduct Testing at an Event where they have been unable to reach agreement on such Testing with the ruling body of the Event.

-J.2 WADA's aim in considering such requests is to encourage collaboration and coordination between different Anti-Doping Organizations -to optimize the effectiveness of their respective Testing programs while ensuring that each Anti-Doping Organization's responsibilities are properly managed to avoid creating operational disturbance and harassment for Athletes.

-J.3 Any Anti-Doping Organization that is not responsible for initiating and directing Testing at an Event in accordance with Code Article 5.3.2, but which nevertheless desires to conduct Testing at such Event shall, prior to contacting WADA, request such permission from the ruling body of the Event in written form with full supporting reasons.

-J.4 Such request shall be sent to the ruling body at least 35 days prior to the beginning of the Event (i.e., 35 days prior to the beginning of the In-Competition period as defined by the rules of the International Federation in charge of that sport).

-J.5 If the ruling body refuses or does not respond within 7 days from receipt of the request, the requesting Anti-Doping Organization may send to WADA (with a copy to the ruling body) a written request with full supporting reasons, a clear description of the situation, and all the relevant correspondence between the ruling body and the requesting Anti-Doping Organization.
-Such request must be received by WADA no later than 21 -days prior to the beginning of the Event.

-J.6 Upon receipt of such request, WADA will immediately ask the ruling body for its position on the request and the ground for its refusal.
-The ruling body shall send WADA an answer within 7 days of receipt of -WADA's request.

-J.7 Upon receipt by WADA of the ruling body's answer, or if no answer is provided by the ruling body within the 7 days, WADA will render a reasoned decision within the next 7 days.
-In making its decision, WADA will consider, amongst others, the following:

-- a) The Test Distribution Plan for the Event, including the number and type of tests planned for the Event; - b) The menu of Prohibited Substances for which the Samples collected will be analyzed; - c) The overall anti-doping program applied in the sport; - d) The logistical issues that would be created by allowing the requesting Anti-Doping Organization to test at the Event; - e) Any other grounds submitted by the requesting Anti-Doping Organization and/or the ruling body refusing such Testing; and - f Any other available information that WADA considers relevant.
+- J.1 As anticipated by Code Article 5.3.2., this Annex sets out the procedure to be followed by WADA in considering requests made by Anti- Doping Organizations for permission to conduct Testing at an Event where they have been unable to reach agreement on such Testing with the ruling body of the Event. - J.2 WADA's aim in considering such requests is to encourage collaboration and coordination between different Anti-Doping Organizations to optimize the effectiveness of their respective Testing programs while ensuring that each Anti-Doping Organization's responsibilities are properly managed to avoid creating operational disturbance and harassment for Athletes. - J.3 Any Anti-Doping Organization that is not responsible for initiating and directing Testing at an Event in accordance with Code Article 5.3.2, but which nevertheless desires to conduct Testing at such Event shall, prior to contacting WADA, request such permission from the ruling body of the Event in written form with full supporting reasons. - J.4 Such request shall be sent to the ruling body at least 35 days prior to the beginning of the Event (i.e., 35 days prior to the beginning of the In- Competition period as defined by the rules of the International Federation in charge of that sport). - J.5 If the ruling body refuses or does not respond within 7 days from receipt of the request, the requesting Anti-Doping Organization may send to WADA (with a copy to the ruling body) a written request with full supporting reasons, a clear description of the situation, and all the relevant correspondence between the ruling body and the requesting Anti-Doping Organization.
+Such request must be received by WADA no later than 21 days prior to the beginning of the Event. - J.6 Upon receipt of such request, WADA will immediately ask the ruling body for its position on the request and the ground for its refusal.
+The ruling body shall send WADA an answer within 7 days of receipt of WADA's request. - J.7 Upon receipt by WADA of the ruling body's answer, or if no answer is provided by the ruling body within the 7 days, WADA will render a reasoned decision within the next 7 days.
+In making its decision, WADA will consider, amongst others, the following: - a) The Test Distribution Plan for the Event, including the number and type of tests planned for the Event; - b) The menu of Prohibited Substances for which the Samples collected will be analyzed; - c) The overall anti-doping program applied in the sport; - d) The logistical issues that would be created by allowing the requesting Anti-Doping Organization to test at the Event: - e) Any other grounds submitted by the requesting Anti-Doping Organization and/or the ruling body refusing such Testing; and - f) Any other available information that WADA considers relevant.

-J.8 Anti-Doping Organizations who do not have Event Testing jurisdiction but who received intelligence regarding an Event shall share the intelligence with the ruling body of the Event so that an assessment can be made whether Testing shall occur at short notice i.e. within the 35 day period preceding the Event.
-In the event the Anti-Doping Organization cannot contact or the ruling body of the Event fails to engage with them, the Anti-Doping Organization shall provide such intelligence to WADA.

-J.8J.9 If WADA decides that permission for Testing at the Event should be granted, either as requested by the requesting Anti-Doping Organization or -as proposed by WADA, WADA may give the ruling body the possibility of conducting such Testing, unless WADA judges that this is not realistic and/or appropriate in the circumstances.
+J.8 If WADA decides that permission for Testing at the Event should be granted, either as requested by the requesting Anti-Doping Organization oras proposed by WADA, WADA may give the ruling body the possibility of conducting such Testing, unless WADA judges that this is not realistic and/or appropriate in the circumstances.